thaabomb/EightyPercentSafer/notes.md

 - Fear is a survival instinct that can help you survive but it is unlikely to help you thrive.
 - As Brenee Brown tells us, the path forward is vulnerability.
 Make yourself vulnerable to scrutiny for your mistakes and the whole industry will become safer.
 - If fear is your main motivation, you are unlikely to thrive.

+# A SAFETY+ test
+- In your industry...
+- Is the privacy of voluntary safety reports guaranteed?
+- Do people get punished for voluntarily reporting safety information?
+- Is there a central database of safety reports?
+- Is there an entity devoted to analyzing safety reports?
+- Is there a collaborative entity where every corner of the industry has a seat at the table?
+- Is there a culture of safety where all opinions are valued?